googleapis/enterprise-certificate-proxy/README.md

 1. Download the ECP binary based on your OS from the latest [Github release](https://github.com/googleapis/enterprise-certificate-proxy/releases).

 1. Unzip the downloaded zip and move all the binaries into the following directory:
-   1. Windows: `%AppData%/gcloud/enterprise_cert`.
-   1. Linux/MacOS: `~/.config/gcloud/enterprise_cert`.
+    - Linux/MacOS: `~/.config/gcloud/enterprise_cert`

-1. If using gcloud’s bundled Python, skip to the next step.
-If not, install pyopenssl==22.0.0 and cryptography==36.0.2
+1. If you are on Linux, skip this step since you will be using the bundled Python by default.
+If you are on MacOS, you need to do the following steps:
+    - Enable gcloud virtual Python environment:

+      `gcloud config virtualenv create`

+      `gcloud config virtualenv enable`

+    - Install dependencies for your virtual environment:

-   1. pip install cryptography==36.0.2
+      `~/.config/gcloud/virtenv/bin/python3 -m pip install cryptography==36.0.2`

-   1. pip install pyopenssl==22.0.0
+      `~/.config/gcloud/virtenv/bin/python3 -m pip install pyopenssl==22.0.0`

-1. Create a new JSON file at `.config/gcloud/certificate_config.json`.
+1. Create a new JSON file at `.config/gcloud/certificate_config.json`:

-   1. Alternatively you can put the JSON in the location of your choice and set the path to it using `$ gcloud config set context_aware/enterprise_certificate_config_file_path "<json file path>"`.
+    - Alternatively you can put the JSON in the location of your choice and set the path to it using:

+      `$ gcloud config set context_aware/enterprise_certificate_config_file_path "<json file path>"`.

-   1. Another approach for setting the JSON file location is setting the location with the `GOOGLE_API_CERTIFICATE_CONFIG` environment variable.
+    - Another approach for setting the JSON file location is setting the location with the `GOOGLE_API_CERTIFICATE_CONFIG` environment variable.

 1. Update the `certificate_config.json` file with details about the certificate (See [Configuration](#certificate-configutation) section for details.)